• Skip to primary navigation

 Then, make 3-4 slits on top of each loaf of bread and put the baking tray in the oven.
 Bake the bread for about 25-35 minutes - or until golden brown.

-Finally, let the bread cool for a few minutes, slice, and serve with some butter.
+Finally, let the bread cool for a few minutes, slice, and serve with some butter or garlic butter from my baguette garlic bread recipe.

 Enjoy!